quicklyco/android-sdk-examples/ZowdowSdkExample/README.md

     Zowdow.initialize(context, userAgent);
     ```

+    As during Zowdow initialization within `Zowdow.initialize(Context)` method we are using the
+    WebView instance in our SDK in order to retrieve the user agent for tracking and monetization purposes
+    it is highly recommended to call the first option of this method (with a context passed only) inside the
+    class derived from `Activity` (or `Fragment`), but not the `Application` class.

+    If initialization of our SDK is either critically essential for you only inside your `Application` class
+    or you application is i.e. the browser-app which uses its own `WebView` instance, in order to prevent
+    some unexpected issues during the app initialization consider using the second variant of `initialize` method by
+    passing your own `userAgent` as a second parameter within the context.

 4. For each Fragment or Activity which uses a Zowdow instance - you MUST call **zowdowInstance.onStart()** and **zowdowInstance.onStop()** within Fragment's or Activity's **onStart()** and **onStop()** methods.

 5. If you use targetSdkVersion=23, you need to ask user for "ACCESS_COARSE_LOCATION" and "ACCESS_FIND_LOCATION" permissions to let ZowdowSDK track current location info.